bsc-s2/ops/src/pykit/zktx/README.md

 `func` accepts at least one argument `tx`.
 More arguments specified by `args` and `kwargs` are also passed to `func`.

+Use a specified `txid` when recovering a tx from tx state.

 If a `RetriableError` is raised during tx running, `run()` will catch it and create a new tx and call `func` again, until tx commits or `timeout` exceeds.

 When using `run()`, `timeout` is the total time for all tx `run()` created.
+And `lock_timeout` is the time limit when get a lock in the transaction.

 **Synopsis**: